Authentic Holland

 Deluxe Class Barge

 In 2016, we saw the launch of a new premium barge, the Magnifique II, to wonderful reviews.
-The ship boasts a classical style with emphasis on superior comfort.
-Highlights of the barge include 4 upper deck suites, with cozy seating area, and lovely large panoramic windows.
-This ship has earned the premium designation!
+The ship boasts a classical style with an emphasis on superior comfort.
+This ship has earned the deluxe designation!
 Read More

 Deluxe Class Boat